How WorkspaceCMS sites aim for fast, green PageSpeed scores

 What you'd actually run if you wanted to replicate this

-If you want to get to 95+ on your existing stack without rebuilding, the cheap-and-correct moves in priority order:
+If you want to get to a 90+ score on your existing stack without rebuilding, the cheap-and-correct moves in priority order:

 - Convert your hero image to AVIF and explicitly size it.
 This alone usually gets you 10–15 Lighthouse points.